david-fong/capswalk/dev-guide.md

 Use single-underscore enclosures to italicize.
 Use double-asterisk enclosures to embolden.

-### Socket.IO

-- Use `socket.connect` instead of `socket.open`.
-- Use `socket.disconnect` instead of `socket.close`.
-- Use `to` instead of `in`.

-- On the serverside, bind events to functions declared on a prototype (when possible) to avoid creating unnecessary function objects.
-This is not important for the client since only one connection for namespace is made.

 ### Logging

 To make it easier to find console log messages added temporarily, added log messages, use `console.log` for those temporarily added log messages, and `console.info` for more permanent ones.